October 17, 2024

 adidas TERREX Free Hiker 2 Review

-My adidas TERREX Free Hiker 2 review is based on a series of test hikes in the TERREX Free Hiker 2 GORE-TEX hiking shoe.
+My adidas TERREX Free Hiker 2 review is based on a series of test hikes in the mid-cut TERREX Free Hiker 2 GORE-TEX hiking shoe.
+(Go here for my review of the new low-cut Free Hiker 2.)
 Most of my hikes took place in Pennsylvania, where I picked a mix of mild to moderate trails that matched this shoe's recommended use.
-However, I also threw in a couple tougher hikes—to stretch the shoe's limits—and also wore the Free Hiker on my Irish vacation to walk urban trails, some coastlines, and touristry trails at Killarney National Park.
+However, I also threw in a couple steeper and slicker hikes—to stretch the shoe's limits—and also wore the Free Hiker on my Irish vacation to walk urban trails, some coastlines, and touristry trails at Killarney National Park.

-Here's my preliminary review of the adidas TERREX Free Hiker 2 after three months:
+Here's my review of the adidas TERREX Free Hiker 2 GTX Mid—which I've worn off and on for a year and half now:

 Support